 No coding experience necessary!
 Deadline to apply is June 5, 2023.

 What: This is a five-day (Monday-Friday) non-residential summer camp for middle-school students currently in 7th or 8th grade.

 Cost: Free for all attendees.

 Transportation: Free bus transportation will be provided from several stops originating in Salinas with a stop in Castroville and Watsonville.
 In addition, if there is a need an additional stop will be made in Marina.
 The specific bus stop locations and times will be decided after May 5th, and all attending students will be notified.

-Content: The camp introduces students to computer science and engineering through a series of hands-on activities using the Scratch programming environment for creating 2D games and animations, and Lego NXT for building microprocessor based robots and interactive art pieces, among other things.
+Content: The camp introduces students to computer science and engineering through a series of hands-on activities using the Scratch programming environment for creating 2D games and animations, and VEX IQ for building microprocessor based robots and interactive art pieces, among other things.
 Their week will include visits to several Baskin School of Engineering labs (from Bio-engineering to Digital Games).

-Apply: Applications can be submitted online (click the "Application" link near the top of this page) or by printing, completing, and mailing or faxing the paper application (en Español).
-All applicants will need to have a math or science teacher complete the online teacher recommendation using the "Recommend" link at the top of this page.
-All applications must be submitted electronically by June 30, 2022.
+Apply: Applications can be submitted online (click the "Application" link near the top of this page) or by printing, completing, and mailing it (to address listed on application) or emailing the paper application (en Español) to 'email@example.com'.

 Promote: If you want to help us promote Girls in Engineering, feel free to print out our informational flyer in English and Spanish and share it with someone that might like to apply.

 For more information send e-mail to firstname.lastname@example.org or call (831) 706-1289.